 Transition to remote job from flipping burgers

 9 tips to help you reduce job search anxiety

 20 must have remote job skills for your resume

 With regards to Europe, Euronews estimates that remote job opportunities traditionally held steady at 4% of all high paying jobs pre-Covid-19.
 After which, however, the percentage doubled to 9% by 2020 to around 15% today.

-Estimates of anywhere from 6% (7 million workers) to up to 12% of the US workforce worked remotely at least one day (or more) per week prior to Covid-19.
+Estimates of anywhere from 6% (7 million workers) to up to 12% of the US workforce worked from home at least one day (or more) per week prior to Covid-19.
 Based on current data, the number of remote working employees has doubled to approach the 25% to 26% range.
-This represents one-quarter of workers (in the US) work remotely, work from home, or work from anywhere.
+This represents one-quarter of workers (in the US) tele-work, work from home, or work from anywhere.

 Eurostat estimated that slightly more than 5% of workers in the European Union worked from home in 2019.
-Eurostat also calculated an approximately doubling of workers who teleworked, worked from home, or worked remotely to 12.3% during the height of Covid-19.
+Eurostat also calculated an approximately doubling of workers who teleworked, worked from home to 12.3% during the height of Covid-19.
 In some European countries, the impact of the Covid-19 increased much more dramatically.
-For instance, the number of workers working remotely in Sweden increased tenfold.
+For instance, the number of workers tele-working in Sweden increased tenfold.
 When looking at white-collar workers alone, two-thirds of Swedes worked from home in response to the global pandemic.

 There are other variations by European country for remote work adoption.
 There are several European countries according to Ubiwork where at least 50% of the country’s workforce utilize some form of remote work, hybrid, or work from anywhere options.
 Luxembourg (47,8%), the Netherlands (42,7%), Switzerland (41.5%) and Finland (40.4%) are market leaders for integration of remote work into longstanding work policies.